 The founding of Islam in the seventh century profoundly altered the course of Saudi history.
-Today, the great majority of the Saudi Arab in Qatar are Hanbalite (Wahhabite) Muslims.
-In the mid-1700's, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
+Today, the great majority of Saudi Arabs in Qatar are Hanbalite (Wahhabite) Muslims.
+In the mid-1700s, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
 The Wahhabites reject all innovations introduced into Islam after the third century of its existence and are very traditional in their practice of Islam.
 Their desire is to maintain and propagate what they see as the "true" path of Islam.

-There are no known Christians among the Saudi Arab in Qatar.
+There are no known Christians among Saudi Arabs in Qatar.
 A profession of faith in Jesus may cost a person his family, honor, job, or even his life.
 Evangelization of this group will be challenging, due to the nature of the Arabs' lifestyle and belief system.
 Prayer is the key to reaching them with the Gospel.

 * Ask the Lord to open the doors of Qatar to the preaching of the Gospel.

 * Ask the Lord to save key leaders among Saudi Arabs who will boldly proclaim that Jesus is Lord.